 This allows ROK to run each client environment in a silo giving your organization the control you need.

 Modularity helps maintain agility and scalability as our clients' needs evolve.
-The connections between production, QA and dev environments, brokered by the management section, allow for a cost effective VDI solution without additional risk.
+The connections between production, QA, and dev environments, brokered by the management section, allow for a cost-effective VDI solution without additional risk.

-We monitor system health, security, systems patches, Esri patches, application updates, and antivirus from a centralized location.
+Thanks to the cloud, we can monitor system health, security, systems patches, Esri patches, application updates, and antivirus from a centralized location.
 This level of proactivity allows us to take care of potential issues before they hinder performance or uptime.

 ROK takes geo-redundant system backups multiple times a day to ensure minimal downtime and lost work in the event of a disaster.
 ROK tests disaster recovery processes annually.